 - Get moving: The Harvard T.H.
 Chan School of Public Health found that walking for an hour reduces the risk of major depression by 26%.
 Going to a local park for an outdoor walk is both free and will provide you with some fresh air and vitamin D that you may be lacking during the winter months.
 Bundling up and enjoying the fresh air may be just what you need to keep your mind off of the things that are bringing down your mood this season.

 - Set SMART goals: If you’re feeling down, it’s important to try and push through the low motivation levels and start setting goals.
 By setting SMART goals, you are ensuring that your goals are specific, measurable, achievable, relevant and time-bound.
 An example of a SMART goal could be something as simple as bringing your lunch to work at least four times a week so you can save an extra $50 a month to put towards paying off your debt.
 By taking the time to set goals that include all five components, you are ultimately increasing your chances of achieving them.

 - Reach out for help: If a large amount of debt is the main factor for your Blue Monday and is affecting your mental health, don’t wait to do something about your finances.
 If this has been something hanging over your head for a while, it’s better to do something about it sooner rather than later.
 If you are concerned about your financial situation, a free initial consultation with a Grant Thornton debt professional may be just what you need.
 A friendly conversation over the phone or in-person will provide you with options to make an informed decision about your debt.

-Although today is still known as “Blue Monday,” you don’t have to fall into the trap of being blue.
+Although today is still known as “Blue Monday,” you don’t have to fall into the myth of spending it being blue.
 By focusing on the things that you can change or embrace about this time of year, you are one step closer to beating Blue Monday and turning the most depressing day of the year into one of the best ones.